HOME WISE Uranium Project > Mining & Milling > Issues >

 Cameco and its Cigar Lake joint venture partners are seeking regulatory approval to send approximately 12 million pounds U3O8 [4620 t U] from Cogema's McClean Lake mill to Cameco's Rabbit Lake mill for further processing.
 (Cameco Feb.
 1, 2005)

-> View: Regulatory Initiatives - Rabbit Lake external link (Cameco)
+> View: Regulatory Initiatives - Rabbit Lake (Cameco)

 Sharp increase of uranium loads in lake sediments near Rabbit Lake mine